Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

 Kill five of the six Armos Knights with arrows.
 You should be able to do this damageless by remaining in the south-east or south-west corner and just keep shooting.
 When the final one becomes red, damage it only with your boomerang to kill it.
-Keep your distance at all times and play it safe, only using the boomerang when he does his stomp attack, as the boomerang does very little damage so you will be here for the long run.
+Just stand south of it and spam the boomerang as it is unable to come closer to you.
+It will take a lot of hits from the boomerang, so just keep spamming it.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129287.png">